Unveiling the Japanese Yen: An Introduction to the World’s Third-Largest Economy

 The iShares MSCI Japan ETF (EWJ) is one of the most widely used non-leveraged ETFs.
 An all-inclusive index of Japanese stocks, the MSCI Japan Index, is tracked by this ETF.
 Given that the Japanese Yen makes up a sizable portion of the index, the fund has significant exposure to it.
 Any increase in the value of the Yen will be advantageous to investors who purchase shares of the EWJ.

-There are numerous leveraged ETFs that follow the performance of the Japanese stock market for investors who want to adopt a more aggressive strategy.
+Numerous leveraged ETFs follow the performance of the Japanese stock market for investors who want to adopt a more aggressive strategy.
 Yen.
 These funds use financial derivatives to amplify the returns of the underlying asset.
 One example is the ProShares Ultra Yen ETF (YCL), which seeks to provide twice the daily return of the Japanese Yen.
 Another example is the VelocityShares 3x Long JPY ETN (UJPY), which aims to deliver three times the daily return of the Japanese Yen.

 Forex Trading